lorrli274/next/courses/community/Ruby Magic/Concurrency- Multi-Process/05-A Multi-Process Chat Server.md

 Since these newly forked worker processes are truly separate processes, we cannot share memory between them and the master process.
 We need something to communicate between them.

+info> To communicate between processes we will use Unix pipes.
+A Unix pipe sets up a two-way stream of bytes between two processes, and you can use it to to send data from one process to the other.
+Luckily, Ruby offers a nice wrapper around these pipes so we don’t need to re-invent the wheel.

 In the following example we set up a pipe in Ruby –with a reading and a writing end– and we `fork` the master process.
 The code within the block that's passed to `fork` is running in the forked process.
 The original process continues after this block.
 We then write a message to the original process from the forked one.

 ```ruby